akshayDev17/NNProjects/MLP/README.md

     1. higher $\beta$: more importance given to previous moving average,
     2. lower $\beta$: more importance given to current new term,

-## Momentun Optimization
+## Momentum Optimization
 1. used to handle non-convex loss functions
-    1. loss function is a function of al hyperparams across all layers.
+    1. loss function is a function of all hyperparams across all layers.
     2. this can easily make the loss function, whose formula may be convex, a non-convex function
         1. but the plot of the function be as if it contains several local minima and/or maxima.
     3. to optimize this created *non-convex* loss function is where momentum is used.